mosra/magnum-website/content/index.rst

             :figclass: m-fullwidth m-success
             :alt: Feature

-        .. block-success:: Screws are *not glued in*
+        .. block-info:: Screws are *not glued in*

             There's always more than one way to do things.
 Enjoy the freedom of choice and integrate your own asset loader, texture compressor, font format or math library, if you feel the need.
 Or use any of the various plugins.

-            .. button-success:: {filename}/features/extensions.rst
+            .. button-info:: {filename}/features/extensions.rst
                 :class: m-fullwidth

                 View extension points